thayub/eddmann/posts/2012-09-11-accessing-php-documentation-using-pman.markdown

     $ pear install doc.php.net/pman

-Once the installation has successfully completed you can now access manual pages for PHP functions by calling <span class="snippet">pman</span> followed by the function name, for example:
+Once the installation has successfully completed you can now access manual pages for PHP functions by calling 'pman' followed by the function name, for example:

     $ pman strip_tags